cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/create-test-finding.md

 linkTitle: "Create Test Finding"
 weight: 150
 description: >
-  This document is intended for organizations looking to test their integration builder in a non-prod environment.
+  This document is intended for organizations that want to test their integrations in a non-prod environment.
 It includes detailed steps for populating an in-house pentest with fake findings for testing purposes.
 ---

 ## Prerequisites